 6.1.a.z Impacts on network interfaces

 The cell DTX/DRX information is considered necessary to be exchanged and coordinated between neighbour gNBs.
 The gNB can use the received cell DTX/DTX information to determine its own cell DTX/DRX configuration for network energy saving purpose.
+The coordination could also avoid that all the RAN nodes may be OFF at the same time, which can impact UEs that are in process of performing serving cell or neighbour cell measurements, or plan to start a handover, and thus may be interrupted in their service or loose connectivity.
+Instead of each NG-RAN nodes exchange cell DTRX information, we propose an efficient structure, while one NG-RAN node collects all the information and sends out the coordination.